Image & Video APIs

 • placeholder="..." with the contents being a data URL

-When working in the App Router, it's recommended to wrap CldImage to make it easier to use in Server Components without having to opt an entire page in to a Client Component.
+When working in the App Router, it's recommended to wrap CldImage in a separate component to keep your pages as Server Components.
+This allows you to perform server-side data fetching and processing without having to opt your entire page into a Client Component.

 Blurred image placeholders